nicdwilson/automatewoo-custom-var-shipping-total/README.md

 # AutomateWoo Custom Var Shipping Total

-Adds a custom variable which exposes order shipping total in AutomateWoo
+Adds a custom variable `order.shipping_total` which exposes order shipping total in AutomateWoo for use in emails and actions

+Exposes the shipping order total as a rule